varun200685/Rapido_july2025_Data_Analyst/README.md

-List your actual visuals/pages here once finalized.

-Insights

-(e.g., Bike bookings account for X% of total volume but only Y% of revenue) (e.g., Cancellation rate is highest during peak evening hours) (Add 3–5 real takeaways from your dashboard — this is the section recruiters read most closely)

-How to View

-Power BI Service link: [Add your published dashboard link here] .pbix file: Included in this repository

-About This Project

 Built as part of a hands-on data analytics portfolio, applying a BAF (Bachelor of Accounting and Finance) background to operational and financial analysis in the BFSI/mobility space.
 This project demonstrates data modeling, DAX, and dashboard design skills relevant to junior data analyst roles.